WebexCC-SA/CLS-1402/docs/scenarios/customizationsScenario.md

 In this scenario you want to start a remote access session and verify that your integration is working.
 You will see that its in fact not working exactly as expected.
 You just caught and error before reaching the end user!
 Well Done!

 Since in this scenario you are an expert integrator you know exactly what to do to fix this issue.
-From the devices overview page you will need to go to the macros tab inside Control Hub, and activate the Launch Halfwake macro to get the correct behavior.
+From the device's overview page you will need to go to the macros tab inside Control Hub, and activate the Launch Halfwake macro to get the correct behavior.

-Here is the Macros page in CH where you should activate the LaunchHalfwake macro and hit save:
+Here is the Macros page in Control Hub where you should activate the LaunchHalfwake macro and hit save:
 ![ActivateMacrosInCHImage](./../assets/ActivateMacrosInCH.png){ width="800" }

 Once you have done that you will be able to verify with a remote access that the custom button works as expected.
 You should click on it and verify that the webpage opens on the device to be sure your integration is working.